guilherme-batalheiro/padi-form/form.md

 $\lim_{t \to \infty} \mu_0 P^t = \mu^*$\
 for any initial distribution $\mu_0$.

+if the chain is irreducible and aperiodic, it is ergodic.

 ---
 ### Hidden Markov models
 Model for sequential process with partial observability